-NOTICE to our customers: Due to our current very high volume of work, our production schedule on new projects is well into the summer of 2018 at this time.
-We are very busy, but we will try to get estimates to you as soon as we can.
+NOTICE to our customers: Due to our current very high volume of work, our production schedule on new projects is into late spring of 2019 at this time.
+We will still estimate projects at the present time, however, please allow 1 to 2 weeks for us to complete your estimate.
+We cannot accept "rush" jobs or estimates.
+Thank you for your patience!

 Weston Millwork Company has been in business since 1988, producing custom window sash for the historic restoration market.
-We do not reproduce any modern era sash or millwork.
+We do not reproduce any modern era sash or millwork (for example, sash for insulatiing (IG) units.

 We continue to reproduce pre-1870 wood window sash - - what we call “First Era” millwork.
 We have a dedicated shop for this work, as well.
 Because work from this era is not standardized, the machines must be set up for every run of window sash, allowing no other projects to proceed until that project is completed, whatever its size.
 Turnaround times for “First Era” millwork, consequently, are significantly longer; over a year, at present.
 You may want to consider whether substituting a “Second Era” style replacement would be appropriate for your particular application.

-We do not reproduce any “Third Era” sash or millwork whatsoever, work produced after about roughly 1960.
+We do not reproduce any “Third Era” (what we refer to as "modern") sash or millwork whatsoever, work produced after about roughly 1960 to 1980, depending on the region.
 We do not produce any sash for insulated glass or "IG" units.

 So how can you quickly tell if your wood window sash is Second Era or First Era?